dasnessie/wishlist/README.md

 1. Run `git pull` to get the latest version
 2. Run `python3 manage.py collectstatic` in the folder that contains `manage.py` to copy your static files to the folder you set
-3. Run `python manage.py migrate` in the folder that contains `manage.py` to set up the database
+3. Run `python3 manage.py migrate` in the folder that contains `manage.py` to set up the database
-4. Run `python manage.py compilemessages` to update the language files
+4. Run `python3 manage.py compilemessages` to update the language files
 4. Restart the service: `supervisorctl restart wishlist`

 ## License